gesundelehre/gesundelehre_translate/content/externalwebsites/blog/2015-08-24-23-17-32_DanCorner,Suicide,Murder,OSAS,EternalSecurity_eternal-security-promotes-suicide-part-1.md

-**<u>Approximately three months later, the pastor’s own grandson decided to kill himself also.</u>  The same lie was told:He is in heaven.**
+**<u>Approximately three months later, the pastor’s own grandson decided to kill himself also.</u> The same lie was told: He is in heaven.**